 Review your site for any mixed-content warnings.
 If your site is loading any assets from external non-secure domains, these resources may be blocked by the browser.
 You can learn more about resolving mixed-content warnings, here.

-Once you've ensured that all mixed-content warnings have been resolved, choose Edit to the right of your SSL-enabled domain, check the box for Require HTTPS, and click Save changes.
+Once you've ensured that all mixed-content warnings have been resolved, click Edit to the right of your SSL-enabled domain, check the box for Require HTTPS, and click Save changes.

-The Require HTTPS option ensures that your site can only be accessed using the HTTPS protocol.
+The Require HTTPS setting ensures that your site can only be accessed using the HTTPS protocol.
 HubSpot automatically redirects any traffic made over insecure HTTP connections to HTTPS.